 But what I’d like to offer here is a different perspective on gratitude.
 I propose a different spin on your gratitude practice.
 What if you could have gratitude for the experiences and things in your life that are NOT awesome?
 What if you felt grateful for the things that suck, the things that didn’t go according to plan, things that created heartbreak, pain, fear, and doubt?
 What if you were able to feel grateful in the present for an experience that felt like a nightmare to live through in the past?

 I know, right now you’re possibly thinking this idea is strange, and I get it.
 Believe me, if someone had told me this a few years ago, I would’ve felt the same.
 But today, I know that gratitude for the sucky moments in life can and actually SHOULD be found.
-Because when we do this, we find a deeper level of appreciation for where life has lead us, and for where we’re going as a result.
+Because when we do this, we find a deeper level of anticonvulsants-info com for where life has lead us, and for where we’re going as a result.
 And, it helps us have a different relationship with our past pains.

 Here’s an example of what I’m talking about.
 Imagine you’re in a relationship that recently ended.
 You’re feeling sad, miserable, heartbroken, and wondering what the heck happened.
 Maybe you became more unhappy over time, you lost connection with your partner and you found yourself feeling miserable for months or years.
 Or, maybe the relationship ended abruptly because the other person betrayed you in some way.
 In either circumstance, it’s possible to find gratitude for these experiences.